 Tip #2 in this checklist (“Move to HTTPS”) is an excellent first step in protecting your website from hackers.
 That said, you can never have enough security, especially as the hackers wise up to how we defend a website against attack.

 As they get creative and persistent in their attacks, you’ll need extra protection in place.

-The first thing to do is check with your web hosting company to make sure all the server and website security measures they can offer you are in place.
+The first thing to do is check with your web hosting company to ensure all the server and website security measures they can offer you are in place.

 Server security comes in the form of things like 24/7 surveillance of their data centers, restricted card key access, locked servers, data encryption, and more.
-This is something you can’t and won’t be able to handle on your own, so you must have a web host that does.
+This is something you can’t and won’t handle on your own, so you must have a web host that does.

 Your web host should also be able to help with things like:

 - SSL certificates